Manual Therapy & Manipulations

 In general, manual physical therapy techniques involves the following types of movement:

-* Soft tissue work, including massage, pressure is applied to the soft tissues of the body such as the muscles.
+– Soft tissue work including: massage, pressure is applied to the soft tissues of the body such as the muscles.
 This pressure can help relax muscles, increase circulation, break up scar tissue, and ease pain in the soft tissues.

-* Mobilization/manipulation uses measured movements of varying speed (slow to fast), force (gentle to forceful), and distances (called ‘amplitude’) to twist, pull, or push bones and joints into position.
+– Mobilization/manipulation uses measured movements of varying speed (slow to fast), force (gentle to forceful), and distances (called ‘amplitude’) to twist, pull, or push bones and joints into position.
 This can help loosen tight tissues around a joint, reduce pain in joint and surrounding tissue, and help with flexibility and alignment.